On Saturday our class went on a second field trip, this time to see The Tempest by the Pioneer Theater Company.

 Have you not made an universal shout,

-That Tiber trembled underneath her banks,
+That Tiber trembled underneath

 To hear the replication of your sounds